Elehuris Montero Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

-- The nine strikeouts per nine innings compiled by the Rays pitching staff ranks 10th in MLB.
+- The 9.1 strikeouts per nine innings put together by the Rays pitching staff ranks seventh in the league.

-- The Rays allow the fourth-fewest home runs in baseball (134 total, 1.1 per game).
+- Rays pitchers combine to allow the fourth-fewest home runs in baseball (135 total, 1.1 per game).

-- Civale (6-3) gets the starting nod for the Rays in his 17th start of the season.
-He's put together a 2.44 ERA in 92 1/3 innings pitched, with 69 strikeouts.

-- His most recent time out came on Wednesday against the San Francisco Giants, when the right-hander went six scoreless innings while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.